klis87/redux-requests/docusaurus/docs/tutorial/8-optimistic-updates.md

 ---
 title: 8.
 Optimistic updates
-description: 8th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: 8th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 Sometimes you don't want to wait for a mutation response to update your data.
 This can improve perceived performance of your app.
 If you can predict in advance how data will be updated, you might want to update it immediately.
 For that you can use **optimistic updates**.
 See an example:

 ```js
 const deleteBookOptimistic = book => ({
   type: DELETE_BOOK_OPTIMISTIC,